-The formation and preliminary expenses of the SICAV, amounting to approximately EUR 100,000.- may be amortized over a 5-year period.
+The formation and preliminary expenses of the SICAV, amounting to approximately EUR 100,000. - may be amortized over a 5-year period.

-If a new Sub-Fund is later created, the formation and preliminary expenses of this Sub-Fund will be allocated among all existing Sub-Funds; it being understood that the new Sub-Fund will also be charged a prorata portion of the initial establishment expenses unamortized as of its launch date.
+If a new Sub-Fund is later created, the formation and preliminary expenses of this Sub-Fund will be borne by this Sub-Fund exclusively and will be amortised over a maximum period of 5 years with effect from the launch date of the said Sub-Fund; it being understood that the new Sub-Fund will also be charged a prorata portion of the initial establishment expenses unamortized as of its launch date.